Non-stationary noise in gravitational wave analyses: The wavelet domain noise covariance matrix: The WDM Transform

 and

 For WSS noise we have

 Note that terms such as

 do not contribute to the correlations since $\Phi[l]$ vanishes for $l \not\in [-N_t/2,N_t/2]$.
-Further note that when computing ${\rm E}[w_{nm} w_{n'm'}]$ we get terms like ${\rm E}[ \tilde{x}[l+mN_t/2] \tilde{x}^*[j+m'N_t/2]$, which yield the condition $j = l + \Delta m N_t/2$, where $\Delta m = m-m'$ is the separation in terms of frequency layers.
+Further note that when computing ${\rm E}[w_{nm} w_{n'm'}]$ we get terms like ${\rm E}\left[ \tilde{x}\left[l+\frac{mN_t}{2}\right] \tilde{x}^*\left[j+\frac{m'N_t}{2}\right]\right]$, which yield the condition $j = l + \Delta m N_t/2$, where $\Delta m = m-m'$ is the separation in terms of frequency layers.
 For $|\Delta m| > 1$ the compact support of the frequency window $\Phi[l]$ tells us there are no correlations between wavelets that are two or more frequency layers apart.

-The calculation breaks into to two cases, one were $n+m$ and $n'+m'$ are both even or both odd, and another were $n+m$ and $n'+m'$ are a mix of even and odd.
-For the case when both terms are odd or even we have
+The calculation breaks into two cases, one where $n+m$ and $n'+m'$ are both even or both odd, and another where $n+m$ and $n'+m'$ are a mix of even and odd.
+With the Fourier transform convention above, the signs are most transparent if we work directly with the real and imaginary parts of $Z_{nm}$.
+As a reminder, only the $\Delta m =0$ and $\Delta m = \pm 1$ terms are potentially non-zero.
+Defining $\Delta n=n'-n$ and